SUDO-LONDON/northsea-code/README.md

-# northsea-code
+# NorthSea Code
-The Frontend CodeFor northsea
+The Frontend Code For northsea Trading, a trading website for the maritime industry